CyrusOfEden/Quandl-Ruby/README.md

 # Use instance#get to retrieve data from Quandl
 data = query.get

-# Instantiating a calling the `get` method memoizes the response
+# Instantiating and then calling the `get` method memoizes the response
 # Pass in `true` to instance#get to clear the cache and reload the data
 data = query.get(true)